krivenko/libcommute/doc/expression/generator.rst

-Algebra generators, such as creation/annihilation operators :math:`c^\dagger`/ :math:`c` in `fermionic and bosonic algebras`__, are atomic structural units of any expression.
+Algebra generators, such as creation/annihilation operators :math:`c^\dagger`/ :math:`c` in `fermionic and bosonic algebras`__, are atomic structural units of an expression.
 Within *libcommute*'s framework, algebra generators are immutable classes derived from the abstract base :type:`libcommute::generator`.
 Every generator carries an index sequence (possibly of zero length), and the respective index types must be passed as template parameters to :type:`libcommute::generator`.
-The index types must be less-comparable and form strictly ordered sets so that tuples of the indices (index sequences) are also less-comparable and form a strictly ordered set.
+The index types must be less-comparable and form strictly ordered sets, so that tuples of the indices (index sequences) are also less-comparable and form a strictly ordered set.

 The few methods that derived classes have to override serve a multitude